Choosing the right IP

 Copyright protects art, non-commercial design, music, literature or film.
 For example, the Game of Thrones TV series is protected by copyright.

-The Department of Infrastructure, Transport, Regional Development and Communication manages copyright in Australia.
+The Attorney-General's Department manages copyright in Australia.

 Learn about copyright